Will you pay tax on your savings?

 Elswhere, there’s no tax due on winnings via Premium Bonds, while low earners can benefit from an increased tax-free allowance via the Start to Save Scheme.
 I’ve written more about all four of these options if you want more detail.

-How much do you need to save to go over the personal savings allowance?
+How much do you need saved to pay tax?

 Interest rateAmount saved to reach £1,000Amount saved to reach £500